Polish Language/Re: Pronouncing Adalbert

 I've read through a previous answer on this, and understand the difference in sounds of "A" ("father" vs."fact").
 I'm confused as to which syllable is emphasized.
 Is it "AD-albert" or "ADAL-bert" (like "rattle-bert")?

 I haven't remembered at all that I have already written something about the pronunciation of the name Adalbert.
 Especially that it is a really rare name in Poland.
-In my life time I have never met a person bearing that name.
+In my life time (60 years) I have never met, never heard of a person bearing that name.

 What more, we are always taught that the Polish equivalent of Adalbert is Wojciech.
 Well, this is not exactly true.

 What is true about it is that Saint Adalbert of Prague (https://en.wikipedia.org/wiki/Adalbert_of_Prague), who is the patron saint of Poland, obtained or took this name "Adalbert" at his confirmation (which he took of course as a grown up man), to honour his tutor, the Archbishop Saint Adalbert of Magdeburg (https://en.wikipedia.org/wiki/Adalbert_of_Magdeburg), alo known in short as Saint Albert.
-But he had his own Slavic name, Wojciech (in Czech language: Vojtěch, as he was Czech, although he later became a missionary to Poland and Prussia), so in Czechia, Moravia, Slovakia, Poland he is known as "Święty (Saint) Wojciech" (in Czech language: Svatý Vojtěch, in Slovak language: Svätý Vojtech, in Kashubian langiage: Swiãti Wòjcech, in Slovenian language: Sveti Vojteh, in Croatian language: Sveti Vojtjeh).
-Of course we are taught about his being "Adalbert" also, but Wocjiech is a very popular name in Poland, and Adalbert very rare (especially that these two refer to the same saint).
+But he had his own Slavic name, Wojciech (in Czech language: Vojtěch, as he was Czech, although he later became a missionary to Poland and Prussia), so in Czechia, Moravia, Slovakia, Poland, former Yugoslavia he is known as "Święty (Saint) Wojciech" (in Czech language: Svatý Vojtěch, in Slovak language: Svätý Vojtech, in Kashubian langiage: Swiãti Wòjcech, in Slovenian language: Sveti Vojteh, in Croatian language: Sveti Vojtjeh).
+Of course, we are taught about his being "Adalbert" also, but Wojciech is a very popular name in Poland, and Adalbert a very rare one, indeed (especially that these two refer to the same saint).
 (His tutor's name "Albert" is fairly popular, however).

 About the Czech name Vojtěch, and the Polish name Wojciech you can read at https://en.wikipedia.org/wiki/Vojtech and https://en.wikipedia.org/wiki/Wojciech if you are interested, but this was of course not the original purpose of your question.